CarbsLinux/oldwiki/wiki.carbslinux.org/init/switching-to-sinit.md

 ------------

 If all of the above is done, simply exit the chroot and reboot.
-Sinit should be functioning with any issues.
+Sinit should be functioning without any issues.